AdobeDocs/experience-manager-cloud-service.sv-SE/help/forms/aem-forms-cloud-service-communications-introduction.md

 ![Create PDF Documents](assets/ou_OutputBatchMany_popup.png)

-For detailed information on using Batch APIs, see Communication APIs: Processing batch data to create multiple documents. -->
+For detailed information on using Batch APIs, see Communication APIs: Processing batch data to create multiple documents.

-### Förenkla interaktiva PDF-dokument {#flatten-interactive-pdf-documents}
+### Flatten interactive PDF documents {#flatten-interactive-pdf-documents}

-Du kan använda API:er för dokumentgenerering för att omvandla ett interaktivt PDF-dokument (till exempel ett formulär) till ett icke-interaktivt PDF-dokument.
-Med ett interaktivt PDF-dokument kan användare ange eller ändra data som finns i dokumentfälten i PDF.
-Processen att omforma ett interaktivt PDF-dokument till ett icke-interaktivt PDF-dokument kallas för förenkling.
-När ett PDF-dokument förenklas kan användaren inte ändra de data som finns i dokumentets fält.
-Ett skäl till att förenkla ett PDF-dokument är att se till att data inte kan ändras.
+You can use document generation APIs to transform an interactive PDF document (for example, a form) to a non-interactive PDF document.
+An interactive PDF document lets users enter or modify data located in the PDF document fields.
+The process of transforming an interactive PDF document to a non-interactive PDF document is called flattening.
+When a PDF document is flattened, a user cannot modify the data located in the document’s fields.
+One reason to flatten a PDF document is to ensure that data cannot be modified.

-Du kan förenkla följande typer av PDF-dokument:
+You can flatten the following types of PDF documents:

-* Interaktiva PDF-dokument skapade i Designer (som innehåller XFA-strömmar).
+* Interactive PDF documents created in Designer (that contain XFA streams).

 * Acrobat PDF forms

-Om du försöker förenkla ett icke-interaktivt PDF-dokument inträffar ett undantag.
+If you attempt to flatten a non-interactive PDF document, an exception occurs.

-### Behåll formulärstatus {#retain-form-state}
+### Retain Form State {#retain-form-state}

-Ett interaktivt PDF-dokument innehåller olika element som utgör ett formulär.
-Dessa element kan innehålla fält (för att acceptera eller visa data), knappar (för att utlösa händelser) och skript (kommandon som utför en viss åtgärd).
-Om du klickar på en knapp kan det utlösa en händelse som ändrar tillståndet för ett fält.
-Om du t.ex. väljer ett genusalternativ kan du ändra färgen på ett fält eller formulärets utseende.
-Detta är ett exempel på en manuell händelse som gör att formulärtillståndet ändras.
+An interactive PDF document contains various elements that constitute a form.
+These elements may include fields (to accept or display data), buttons (to trigger events), and scripts (commands to perform a specific action).
+Clicking a button may trigger an event that changes the state of a field.
+For example, choosing a gender option may change the color of a field or the appearance of the form.
+This is an example of a manual event causing the form state to change.

-När ett sådant interaktivt PDF-dokument förenklas med API:erna för kommunikation behålls inte formulärets status.
-Ange det booleska värdet för att se till att formulärets status bevaras även efter att formuläret har förenklats _keepFormState_ till True för att spara och behålla formulärets status.
+When such an interactive PDF document is flattened using the Communications APIs, the state of the form is not retained.
+To ensure that the state of the form is retained even after the form is flattened, set the Boolean value _retainFormState_ to True to save and retain the state of the form. -->

-## Dokumenthantering
+## (Förhandsversion) Dokumentredigering

 API:er för dokumentbearbetning i kommunikation hjälper dig att kombinera, ordna om och validera PDF-dokument.
 Vanligtvis skapar du en DX och skickar den till API:er för dokumentbearbetning för att montera eller ordna om ett dokument.
 DDX-dokumentet innehåller anvisningar om hur du använder källdokumenten för att skapa en uppsättning med obligatoriska dokument.
 DDX-referensdokumentationen innehåller detaljerad information om alla åtgärder som stöds.
 Några exempel på dokumentbearbetning är:

 ### Sammanställa dokument från PDF

-Du kan använda API:erna för dokumentframställning för att samla ihop två eller flera PDF-dokument till ett enda PDF-dokument eller PDF Portfolio.
+Du kan använda API:erna för dokumentframställning för att samla ihop två eller flera PDF- eller XDP-dokument till ett enda PDF-dokument eller PDF Portfolio.
 Här är några sätt att sammanställa PDF-dokument:

 * Sammanställa ett enkelt PDF-dokument
 * Skapa en PDF Portfolio